fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/sole-proprietor-investments.md

 #### 2. View folio details

 Once the orders are processed, folios will be created.
 You will be able to view all the folios.
-Folio type will be marked as `sole proprietor` if you had passed the sole proprietor business details in investment account while placing orders.
+Folio's tax status will be marked as `sole proprietor` if you had passed the sole proprietor business details in investment account while placing orders.

 Refer API doc to [fetch a folio](https://fintechprimitives.com/docs/api/#fetch-all-folios)